When is the best time to go on safari?

 Zambia Safari Holidays Weather

 The most popular time to visit Zambia is during the short dry period, between April and Sept, when the game congregates at waterholes.
-The ‘Green Season’ runs from December to April when lodges are much quieter and relatively inexpensive.
-Some of the more remote bush camps close completely until the dry weather returns.
+The ‘Green Season’ runs from December to April when lodges are much quieter and relatively inexpensive due to the rains.
+But some of the more remote bush camps close completely until the dry weather returns.

 When is the best time to see the Victoria Falls?